bxdoan/bxdoan/README.md

 <div align="center">

-> Either you run the day, or the day runs you.
+> If you don’t take risks, you can’t create a future!

-> — Jim Rohn —
+> — Monkey D Luffy —

 </div>